lfridman2016/spring-2021-methods-2/syllabus.md

      strength to enhance student learning of CS.
    - DL 2,3,4,5,7

-1. [ ] Copying vs collaborating (and related ethical issues), plagarism, getting to the right learning resources, peer instruction
+1. [x] Copying vs collaborating (and related ethical issues), plagarism, getting to the right learning resources, peer instruction
     - verifying assignments and student work
     - good vs bad resources for students (stack overflow)
     - Reading: Calif and Goodwin

+1. [ ] Learning by getting things wrong
+   - failing as a tool
+   - test driven development
+   - discovery learning
+   - Reading: Selections from Shore and Watson
+   - CT 9
+   - NSD 3

 1. [ ] Using Collaborative tools
   - SysAdmin and SiteAdmin in the CS classroom
   - Repl.it / Scratch vs local hosting (pair programming for example)
   - Reading: Griffin and Seals
   - Assignment: Create github classroom with feedback and grading mechanism
   - DL 2,3,4,5,7

-1. [ ] Learning by getting things wrong
-   - test driven development
-   - discovery learning
-   - Reading: Selections from Shore and Watson
-   - CT 9
-   - NSD 3

 1. [ ] HW , Assessment, and project design
    - Spirlaing in CS